cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 - _Audit models_: verify that models are not looking at attributes that encode bias (gender, race, among others) when making decisions.
 For example, in the second picture below, the middle column shows a gender-biased model that predicts professions by looking at the face in the image.
 The rightmost column shows where a debiased model looks to make predictions.
 - _Optimize models_: simplify correlated features and remove features that do not contribute to predictions.

-The figure below ([source](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002683)) is an example of feature attribution to debug a model (verify what the model uses to predict disease - in this case the model is looking at the wrong place).
+The figure below ([source](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002683)) is an example of feature attribution to debug a model (verify what the model uses to predict diseases).
+In this case, the model is looking at the wrong place to make predictions (using the X-ray markers instead of the pathology).

 ![Using interpretability to debug models](/images/2021-04-26/use-debug-model.png)

-The figure below ([source](https://arxiv.org/abs/1610.02391)) is an example of feature attribution to audit a model (the model in the middle row makes the correct prediction, but is gender-biased):
+The figure below ([source](https://arxiv.org/abs/1610.02391)) is an example of feature attribution to audit a model.
+The middle column shows how the model predicts all women as "nurse", never as "doctor" -- an example of gender bias.
+The rightmost column shows a corrected model.

 ![Using interpretability to audit models](/images/2021-04-26/use-audit-model.png)